secondRZ/swe-interview/topics/algorithms.md

 * There may be more than one shortest-path between two vertices and more than one shortest-paths tree for a source vertex.
 * Each vertex `v` maintains an attribute `v.distance` which is an upper bound on the weight of a shortest-path \(_"shortest-path estimate"_\) from source `source` to `v`; `v.distance` is initialized to `Integer.MAX_VALUE` and `source.distance` is initialized to `0`.
 * The action of _relaxing_ an edge `(from, to)` tests whether we can improve the shortest-path to `to` found so far by going through `from`, and if so updating `to.parent` and `to.distance` \(and the priority queue\).

-#### Dijkstra's Algorithm
+* **Dijkstra's Algorithm**
   * Algorithm for finding the shortest-paths between nodes in a graph, which may represent, for example, road networks.
   * Assumes that edge weight is nonnegative.
   * Fixes a single node as the _source_ node and finds shortest-paths from the source to all other nodes in the graph, producing a shortest-path tree.
-* The algorithm uses a min-priority queue for vertices based on their `.distance` value \(shortest-path estimate\).
+  * The algorithm uses a min-priority queue for vertices based on their `.distance` value \(shortest-path estimate\)
   * It also maintains a set of vertices whose final shortest-path weights from the source have already been determined.

-#### A\*
+* **A\***
   * An extension of Dijkstra which achieves better time performance by using heuristics.

+##### Minimum Spanning Tree

+* Convert a weighted graph to a tree reaching all nodes \(_spanning_\), while having the minimal weight \(_minimum_\).

 ## Backtracking